Written by Ella Johnson

 Concerns rise even more so when we look to the upcoming Christmas holidays.
 Already set to be a devastating winter due to COVID-19, the needs of low-income families become even greater.
 Demand for food banks this winter are predicted to be 61% higher than last year, and with food banks already suffering shortages, the two week holiday period where children cannot claim food vouchers will be detrimental.

 Child food poverty is absolutely unacceptable.
 Free School Meals are not a luxury; feeding children should never be up for political discourse.
 It sickens me that this issue is one that would even require a vote, and that ‘no child should go hungry’ would ever be a controversial statement.
 Children’s access to sufficient food is a basic human right which our government is choosing not to provide.

-To those 322 MPs, I would say this: Children have absolutely no control over the life they were born into and the circumstances of their families.
-How exactly do you sleep at night knowing that you failed the impoverished families that you were elected to protect?
+To those 322 MPs, I would say this: children have absolutely no control over the life they were born into and the circumstances of their families.
+How do sleep at night knowing that you continue to fail the impoverished families that you were elected to protect?

 Ella Johnson is a final year English student with a passion for politics, pop culture and the digital world.
 She acts as Lifestyle Chief Editor and 21/22 President.
 You can find her on Instagram here